hot-glue-for-rails/hot-glue/README.md

 If you do not want inline editing of your list items but instead to fall back to old fashioned new page behavior for your edit views, use `--big-edit`.

+## Automatic Base Controller

+HotGlue will copy a file named base_controller.rb to the same folder where it tries to create any controller, unless such a file exists there already.

+Obviously, the created controller will always have this base controller as its subclass.
+In this way, you are encouraged to implement functionality common to the *namespace* (shared between the controllers in the namespace), using this technique.